DiaryOfATariffUpgrade/DiaryOfATariffUpgrade.github.io/README.md

  * A signed-for letter to the CEO - unacknowledged

- * Opening an official complaint, which will be 8 weeks old on 15th August, at which point at Ofcom and the Telecoms Ombudsman get involved.
+ * Opening an official complaint, which will be 8 weeks old on 15th August, at which point at Ofcom and the [Telecoms Ombudsman][ombudsman] get involved.

  * Multiple "resolved" tickets, none of which has made any perceptible difference.